 Ski de Femme at Falls Creek is proudly presented annually by the Birkebeiner Nordic Ski Club.
 This community event has been going since July 1994 and is run by volunteers as a day out on cross country skis for women.

 Ski de Femme offers free cross country skiing instruction in small groups for both novice and intermediate skiers in a choice of classical or skating techniques.
 The clinics are fun and a great way for women of all abilities to learn about or improve their cross country skiing.

 Enjoy yummy scones and a cup of tea, and be in the running for one of the many spot prizes including a weekend of summer house accommodation at Howman’s Gap from our major sponsor YMCA.

 It is free to participate in Ski de Femme.
 Equipment can be hired at Windy Corner from YMCA Falls Creek Cross Country prior to the clinic.

-During the winter of 1993 two Swedish girls , Pernilla Grahn – 21 years and Charlotta Palmgren – 20 years (both ranked in the top fifteen in Sweden) and coach Elisabet Lamberg-Nordin (Mora Folk High School) visited Australia to expose our girls and women to elite cross country skiers through clinics, seminars and race participation.
-There visit was funded through the assistance from the International Ski Federation (FIS) and the Australian Sports Commissions Towards Gender Equity Program.
+During the winter of 1993 two Swedish girls, Pernilla Grahn – 21 years and Charlotta Palmgren – 20 years (both ranked in the top fifteen in Sweden) and coach Elisabet Lamberg-Nordin (Mora Folk High School) visited Australia to expose our girls and women to elite cross country skiers through clinics, seminars and race participation.
+Their visit was funded through assistance from the International Ski Federation (FIS) and the Australian Sports Commission Towards Gender Equity Program.
 The program was conducted on and off snow both in Victoria and NSW.